prody/ProDy/doc/getprody.rst

 .. _PyReadline: http://pypi.python.org/pypi/pyreadline
 .. _MDAnalysis: http://code.google.com/p/mdanalysis/

 Included in ProDy Package
 ===============================================================================

-The following software is included in the ProDy installation packages:
+Following software is included in the ProDy installation packages:

 * `Pyparsing`_ is used to define the atom selection grammar.